 George Barna, an American cultural researcher, tell us a child’s worldview (meaning, their view of the world) is established by age 14.
 In most churches and families, we aren’t even discussing issues like the above until youth are aged 14 or older.

 We need to engage with young people as educators on a range of topics – and to do this by the time they are 13 or 14 years of age.
 To do any different is to surrender them to the whimsical fads of our public education and media, which are then enforced by natural means through social pressure.

 Might it be time to take more seriously again the idea of actually educating our own children ourselves in some core things?

 In case it hasn’t been noted – Iwi are doing this.
 They run waananga / houses of learning, to teach young Maori things they know public education will not teach.

 I venture to say that the Church has done it throughout history too – as also do Muslims, to preserve their own cultural and religious values and practices.

-In all cases, people do not simply surrender their children to the influence of other people whom they do not have full faith in!
+In all cases, the wise do not simply surrender their children to the influence of others!

 CHAPTER 2 – What discipleship involves

 Discipleship is not only about the study of Scripture alone.
 Discipleship is about the study of Scripture for application in the context of our world today!
 In this sense all pulpit peaching should be ‘prophetic’ – bringing application from timeless truths to our current context.
 This is a very important point.

 - We need the Bible in one hand, and a newspaper in the other.